Samyak2091/Python-EDA-Project1/README.md

 📈 Exploratory Data Analysis (EDA): Through EDA, I explored the dataset and uncovered valuable insights.

 💡 Insights:
-- Most commonly used payment method for purchases is "PayPal."
+- The most commonly used payment method for purchases is "PayPal."
 - "Free Shipping" is the preferred shipping type.
 - "M" size is popular among both men and women.
 - "Olive" is the most popular clothing color.